 Child Support Awarded by the Court

 California law makes both parents responsible for supporting their children.
 Courts use several factors as guidelines to decide how much each parent must contribute to supporting their children.
-At Minella Law Group, our lawyers work closely with you to document all the factors for both parents, so that the court can have an accurate financial snapshot of both parents’ finances.
+At Minella Law Group, our divorce attorneys work closely with you to document all the factors for both parents, so that the court can have an accurate financial snapshot of both parents’ finances.
 We make sure that each factor in your favor as to child support is presented for the court’s consideration.

 Some of these child support consideration factors are:

 - The actual income of each parent

 - The level of responsibility each parent has for child custody

 - Each parent’s standard of living, including their circumstances and station in life